“In a gentle way, you can shake the world”

 Dr. Martin Luther King Jr. said, “If humanity is to progress, Gandhi is inescapable.
 He lived, thought, and acted, inspired by the vision of humanity evolving toward a world of peace and harmony.
 We may ignore him at our own risk.”
 Mahatma Gandhi, although he never stepped on US soil, continues to inspire and be a role model.

 Eternal Gandhi Museum Houston (EGMH) is an initiative to preserve and continue the legacy of Mahatma Gandhi.
 The museum will be located in Houston, one of the most diverse cities in the United States.
-It will be the first ever museum dedicated to peace in the Americas.
-Its mission is to reinforce the universal values of Truth, Peace, Nonviolence, Love & Service.
+It will be the first ever museum dedicated to Mahatma Gandhi in the Americas.
+The Museum’s message is a transformative one: Through practice of nonviolent conflict resolution, visitors (especially youth) can be catalysts for change in their own lives and communities.

-EGMH (formerly known as Mahatma Gandhi Library), a 501(C)(3) entity, established in 2002, has undertaken the challenge of establishing a place‐based arts initiative.
-The guiding principle for this project is to create—through the life and work of Gandhi—a thriving, vibrant educational organization aimed at changing the world through its visitors while creating a sustainable and successful new resource for the Greater Houston area.
-The museum will highlight various world leaders and their journeys depicting the power of peaceful resistance to settle conflicts nonviolently.
-The ultimate goal is to encourage visitors to embrace these values in their own lives and create positive force for social good.
+EGMH (formerly known as Mahatma Gandhi Library), a 501c3 nonprofit entity, established in 2002, has undertaken the challenge of establishing a place-based arts initiative.
+The guiding principle for this project is to create—through the life and work of Gandhi—a thriving, vibrant educational organization aimed at impacting the world through its visitors while creating a successful new resource and civic asset for the Greater Houston area.
+The museum will highlight the power of nonviolent conflict resolution through examples of peace leaders from across the globe.

 To initiate this project, we have engaged a reputable museum consultant, with a Smithsonian background.
 The museum will include exhibits and interpretations that highlight the mission and vision.
 Additional consultants engaged for this project include a design and build museum firm, architect and an education consultant.